/product/models.py

 operations = []

-Need a function convert from age to DOB right ?
+We need a function to convert from age to DOB, right?

 from django.utils import timezone